-Today is Easter Sunday, and that means it’s the perfect day to share one of the most famous of all Easter poems with your students: George Herbert’s “Easter Wings.”
-It’s a special bonus homeschool poem-of-the-week for this Easter weekend.
+Tomorrow is Easter Sunday, so this is the perfect time to share one of the most famous of all Easter poems with your students: George Herbert’s “Easter Wings.”
+It’s our special bonus homeschool poem for Easter weekend.

 Prosaic practitioners of pedestrian typography (like me) usually reproduce “Easter Wings” like this nowadays, to make the reading easy and the printing convenient: